 Retiree Medical

 Retiree medical coverage, which includes mental health and chemical dependency and prescription drug coverage, helps you pay the cost of covered medical expenses for the treatment of an injury or illness.
 It also covers certain preventive medical services.
-You may choose from different types and levels of coverage.

 To learn how your company coverage works with Medicare, review Medicare and Your Nokia Coverage.